 Foot Surgery FAQs: Minimally Invasive Foot Surgery

-A type of surgical procedure that accesses the surgical site thru a small opening in the skin, not a long incision.
+A type of surgical procedure that accesses the surgical site through a small opening in the skin, not a long incision.

 A small incision is created on the foot, and a uniquely designed instrument is inserted into the opening.
 The whole process is done through a small opening of less than an inch.
 At the end of the surgical operation, a stitch may be used to seal the opening, and a small bandage protects the surface.

-Minimally invasive surgery causes less harm because there is only minor disruption of the soft tissue.
+Minimally invasive surgery causes less harm because there is only a minor disruption of the soft tissue.
 This process ensures a quick recovery.
 The patient can walk immediately following the surgery and get back to their normal lives quickly.
-Certain minimally invasive foot surgery causes minimal pain.
+Minimally invasive foot surgery also causes minimal pain.
 The entire outpatient procedure lasts about 90 minutes, from your arrival to the time you walk out of your surgery and drive yourself home.
 Compare bunion surgery types here.

-Quick outpatient surgical procedure – about 90 minutes including pre- and post-op.
+Quick outpatient surgical procedure – about 90 minutes including pre-op and post-op.